hebertdanielj-iphone/auto-annotated-portfolio/content/pages/projects/project-2.md

 date: '2025-03-22'
 client: iPhone app
 description: >-
-  This app allows users to experience the beauty and tranquility of koto music mixed with nature sounds.
+  This app allows users to experience the beauty and tranquility of piano music mixed with nature sounds.
 featuredImage:
   type: ImageBlock